-Furthermore DAM researches how the products within the mobility concepts can address the challenges defined by formal aesthetics and aspects of Universal Design.
-Universal Design is defined as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialised design”.
+Furthermore, DAM researches how the mobility concepts can address the challenges defined by formal aesthetics and aspects of Universal Design, defined as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialised design”.

 Beyond the SRT (Semi-Rapid Transit) mobility and vehicle concepts, DAM investigates Virtual Reality (VR) environments as tools for presentation, elaboration and evaluation with the specific case study of autonomous driving for public transportation in Singapore.
 Diverse tools are under study to identify their utility and their limitation during the Industrial Design process.
 For this, DAM will compare VR experiments with real life setups in order to validate the method as a reliable tool for designing new mobility and vehicle concepts.

 DAM works closely with IMVS for alignment of packaging requirements for the SRT vehicles, with AIDA for validation of vehicle and mobility designs via pedestrian simulation, and with RRT for integration of the mobility concepts within the entire SRT operation system.